US officials say foreign election hacking is inevitable

-WASHINGTON — The hacking of U.S. election systems, including by foreign adversaries, is inevitable and the real question is how the country responds, Trump administration officials said Wednesday.
+WASHINGTON — The hacking of U.S. election systems, including by foreign adversaries, is inevitable, and the real challenge is ensuring the country is resilient enough to withstand catastrophic problems from cyber breaches, government officials said Wednesday.

-The comments by representatives from the departments of Justice and Homeland Security underscored the challenges for federal and state governments in trying to ward off interference from Russia and other countries in the 2020 election.

-Adam Hickey, a senior official in the Justice Department’s national security division, told a House Oversight and Reform subcommittee that hacking was “inevitable” and that the big challenge would be “how we react to it.”
+Adam Hickey, a deputy assistant attorney general in the Justice Department’s national security division, told a House Oversight and Reform subcommittee that hacking was “inevitable.”

-“We need to be focused on resilience,” Hickey said.
-“It’s how we as a people respond when there’s a rumor or there’s a report that there’s been a breach.
-We need to take a breath.
-We need to have confidence.”
+“Systems that are connected to the Internet, if they’re targeted by a determined adversary with enough time and resources, they will be breached,” Hickey said.
+“So, we need to be focusing on resilience.”

-He added: “If we undermine ourselves, the confidence in our systems, we will be doing our adversaries’ work for them.”
+“We need to take a breath.
+We need to let the states evaluate it.
+We need to let investigators respond, and we need to have confidence in our elected representatives and our state officials that they’ve got this, because they deal with contingencies ... all the time,” he added.
+“If we undermine ourselves, the confidence in our system, we will be doing our adversaries’ work for them.”

 Representatives from major technology companies, including Facebook, Google and Twitter, also testified at the hearing.